adrianruizmora/horloge_simplonien/README.md

 ## Usage

-1. Build docker image for flask application and nginx using docker-compose.yml
+1. Build docker image for flask application and nginx using docker-compose.yml on the root directory
    ```sh
    docker-compose build
    ```